vladimirkapereula/moodleaws/README.md

 sudo apt-get update
 sudo unzip chromedriver_linux64.zip
-sudo mv chromedriver /usr/bin/chromedriver chromedriver – version
+sudo mv chromedriver /usr/bin/chromedriver

+chromedriver – version
+------------this command sometimes cause that GitBush do not respond with prompting you for next command.
+In this case just close and reopen GitBush, and re-start the instance in AWS.
+Re-run the command Connect to your instance using its Public DNS: ec2-3-96-132-29.ca-central-1.compute.amazonaws.com
+Example:
+ ssh -i "vpereula.pem" ubuntu@ec2-3-96-132-29.ca-central-1.compute.amazonaws.com,
+ and continue with command in next step ----------------------------------
 ```

 ### Install Java 11 (will be used by Jenkins)